AndrePaind/LoraFit/replit.md

 ## Overview

 Gentle Moves is a mobile-first web application designed for prenatal fitness and wellness.
-The app provides safe exercise routines specifically tailored for pregnant individuals, featuring pregnancy-safe exercises across categories like breathing, stretching, strength training, and relaxation.
+The app provides safe exercise routines specifically tailored for pregnant individuals, featuring 7 specific pregnancy-safe exercises with actual user-provided illustrations.
 Users can track their pregnancy progress, complete workout sessions of varying durations (5, 10, or 15 minutes), and monitor their daily fitness goals throughout their pregnancy journey.
+The app now focuses on a simplified, single-page experience without complex navigation.

 ## User Preferences